 The general period for referring disputes to the above authorities is 3 months from the date the employee becomes aware of violation of his rights.
 For disputes over dismissal, such period is 2 months from the date the employee receives the notice of dismissal or the employment record book.
-That said, it should be noted that for wage recovery claims, the limitation period is not prescribed.
+The employer may bring a claim in the court against the employee for reimbursement of damage caused to the organization within 1 year from the discovery of the damage.